A practical guide to Zendesk API basics (and a simpler alternative)

 Test and deploy with confidence

-Clear, predictable pricing
+Clear, predictable options

 Frequently asked questions

-With Zendesk API basics, you can automate bulk imports or updates of records, create custom reports by extracting raw data, and build bespoke integrations with other business tools like CRMs or e-commerce platforms to streamline workflows.
+With Zendesk API basics, you can professionally automate bulk imports or updates of records, create custom reports by extracting raw data, and build bespoke integrations with other business tools like CRMs or e-commerce platforms to streamline workflows.